tcibinan/flaxo/docs/deploy.md

 ## Configuration

-After you've created a GitHub App and get you MOSS user id then you have to configure several flaxo deployment parameters.
+Once a GitHub OAuth App is created and MOSS user id is retrieved then you can resolve flaxo deployment parameters.

 ### Parameters